Best Email Marketing Blogs That Are Worth Your Attention

 What makes a good email marketing blog

-As a Selzy writer, I see a good email marketing blog if it has a dog in its logo, light blue and orange colors and my name next to articles.
+As a Selzy writer, I know that an email marketing blog is good if it’s designed in shades of green, purple, and orange, and it has my name next to articles.
 No bias!

 Jokes aside, there are just so many email marketing blogs on the internet.
 A typical Google search shows way too many for anyone to ever have a chance to properly read them.